confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-pull-query.md

 of this statement isn't persisted in a Kafka topic and is printed out only in the console.

-Pull queries enable you to fetch the current state of a materialized view.
+Pull queries enable you to query the current state of a materialized view.
 Because materialized views are incrementally updated as new events arrive, pull queries run with predictably low latency.
 They're a great match for request/response flows.
 For asynchronous application flows, see